 Sponsored - Are you in search of a truly original, poetic, and deeply mesmerizing exhibition?
 From November 6, 2025, to March 29, 2026, the École des Arts Joailliers, in partnership with the Muséum national d’histoire naturelle, invites you to explore "Dreams of Stones: Poetry and Minerals of Roger Caillois," right in the heart of Paris’s 9th arrondissement.
 This event offers a rare opportunity to marvel at 200 extraordinary minerals, accompanied by never-before-seen texts from one of the most distinctive thinkers of the 20th century.
 Additionally, entry is free with prior reservation (link below).
 [Read more]

-The Paris Museum of Illusions, the must-see outing for this fall!
+The Museum of Illusions in Paris: the must-visit spot for this winter!

 Sponsored - The Museum of Illusions, located in the 1st arrondissement of Paris in the Châtelet les Halles district, welcomes you with family or friends.
 Come and cool off in its air-conditioned space and get ready for a unique and exciting experience as you dive into the fascinating world of illusion where all your senses will be turned upside down...
 [Read more]